nuxeo/nuxeo/README.txt

   $ mvn clean install

-And deploy the three jars from the target subfolders into the nuxeo.ear/plugins or nxserver/bundles folder of your nuxeo-cm server (and restart).
+And deploy the three jars from the target subfolders into the nuxeo.ear/plugins or nxserver/bundles folder of your nuxeo server (and restart).